pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 ```
 Starting 2 pkgProblemResolver with broken count: 1
 ```
-This is the same line as above, with just the `2` inserted to disginguish those two copy and pasted lines.
+This is the same line as above, with just the `2` inserted to distinguish those two copy and pasted lines.

 ```
 Investigating (0) samba-dsdb-modules:amd64 < 2:4.16.2-1A~5.0.0.202206271026 -> 2:4.16.2-1A~5.0.0.202207191731 @ii umU Ib >
 ```
 - The package `univention-samba4` depends on `samba-dsdb-modules`, which APT claims to be unresolved.
-- Actually version `2:4.16.2-1A~5.0.0.202206271026` is installed but `2:4.16.2-1A~5.0.0.202207191731` is to be installed. the `->` indicates a schedules action to update it; `|` would be used to *inform* you instead that the package is eithe currently already installed or to be installed.
+- Actually version `2:4.16.2-1A~5.0.0.202206271026` is installed but `2:4.16.2-1A~5.0.0.202207191731` is to be installed. the `->` indicates a schedules action to update it; `|` would be used to *inform* you instead that the package is either currently already installed or to be installed.
 - The package should be installed and actually is installed (`@ii`).
 - The package is upgradable `u`, marked `m` and currently scheduled for upgrade `U`.
-- The installation status us currently borken `Ib`.
+- The installation status us currently broken `Ib`.

 ```
 Broken samba-dsdb-modules:amd64 Depends on libldb2:amd64 < 2:2.5.1-1A~5.0.0.202206171844 | 2:2.5.2-1A~5.0.0.202207191717 @ii umH > (> 2:2.5.2~)